samaratrilling/declass/examples/vw_helpers.md

 #### To use a custom tokenizer with Method 1
-The default tokenizer removes stopwords, converts to lowercase, and that's it.
+The utility `files_to_vw` uses a `Tokenizer` to convert the text files to lists of strings (the *tokens*).
+The default tokenizer is `TokenizerBasic`, which removes stopwords, converts to lowercase, and that's it.
 You of course will want to create custom tokenizers.
-A `Tokenizer` simply needs to be a subclass of `BaseTokenizer`.
-In particular, it (only) needs to have a method, `.text_to_token_list()` that takes in a string (representing a single document) and spits out a list of strings (the *tokens*).
+To create your own, you simply need to subclass `BaseTokenizer` with a class that has a method, `.text_to_token_list()` that takes in a string (representing a single document) and spits out a list of strings (the *tokens*).
 If you already have such a function, then you can create a tokenizer by doing:

     my_tokenizer = MakeTokenizer(my_tokenizing_func)